-- What’s the Difference between Subsidized and Unsubsidized Student Loans?
+- What’s the Difference between a Subsidized loan and an Unsubsidized Loan?

 - How Much Does a Student Loan Cost?

 The interest rate for private student loans differs per borrower.
-The interest rate depends on the current rate offered as well as your credit history (and your cosigner’s credit history).
-The interest rate on private loans can be fixed (staying the same) or variable, which means the interest rate can go up or down as often as every month.
+The interest rate depends on the current rate offered as well as your credit history (and, if applicable, your cosigner’s credit history).
+The interest rate on private loans can be fixed (stays the same) or variable (can move up or down).

 - How Student Loan Interest Works